Probing soft signals of gravitational-wave memory with space-based interferometers: Soft memory waveforms

-If the time interval $[t_\text{min},t_\text{max}]$ is too short to include the entire jump, the observed signal will be quite different from the soft waveform.
+If the interval $[t_\text{min},t_\text{max}]$ is too short to capture most of the jump, the signal spectrum at $f\gtrsim 1/|t_\text{max}-t_\text{min}|$ can differ significantly from that of the soft waveform.
 As an extreme example, consider a linearly growing waveform $\dot h(t)=\text{const}$, for which $h(t-D)-h(t)\propto D $ is approximately constant, and will actually be removed (as a DC component) in the data processing.
 Moreover, in this paper, we focus on the measurements using space-based interferometers.
 As explained in Sec.~\ref{sec:3}, the relevant time-domain signals (e.g., Eq.~\eqref{X_1(t)}) are built up by observables such as $[h(t-D_1)-h(t)] -[h(t-D_1-D_2)-h(t-D_2)]$, with $D_{1,2}$ being constant within a sufficiently short time.
 A linearly growing waveform thus has a vanishing signal in the static-detector approximation.
-In fact, we find that the signal remains extremely weak compared with that of a soft memory waveform with $\Delta h = \dot h\,T$ when the signal duration $T$ is not short, so that the static-detector approximation no longer holds.
+In fact, we find that the signal remains extremely weak compared with that of a soft waveform with $\Delta h = \dot h\,T$ when the signal duration $T$ is not short, so that the static-detector approximation no longer holds.